 The Company's principal mining property is the Songjiagou Open-Pit Mine located in the Shandong Province of China.
 The Company commenced commercial gold production at the SJG Open-Pit Mine in May 2011.
 The Company's mining permit for the SJG Open-Pit Mine has been renewed and is valid until May 17, 2031.
 The SJG Open-Pit Mine is owned by the Company's subsidiary, Yantai Zhongjia Mining Co., Ltd. ("Zhongjia").
-The Company's interest in Zhongjia is held through its indirect 94% ownership of its subsidiary Majestic Yantai Gold Ltd. Majestic Yantai holds 75% of the shares of Zhongjia.
+The Company's interest in Zhongjia is held through its indirect 70.5% ownership of its subsidiary Majestic Yantai Gold Ltd. Majestic Yantai Gold Ltd. holds 75% of the shares of Zhongjia.
 The remaining 25% of Zhongjia is held by Yantai Dahedong Processing Co.
 Ltd. ("Dahedong").

 During the year ended December 31, 2020, the mining permit fee was initially assessed at \$14,669,935 (RMB 101.136 million) based on the estimated mineral resources available.
 During the year ended December 31, 2021, Zhongjia received the Yantai Natural Resources Bureau's final valuation assessment of the mining permit fee of \$9,983,767 (RMB 74.12 million), payable over six years (Note 15).
-The outstanding mining fee was discounted over the payment term with the reduction of the mining permit fee of \$4,686,168 recognized in the mining property costs of fiscal year 2021 and the first payment of \$932,325 (RMB6.3 million) was made during the year ended December 31, 2022.
+The outstanding mining fee was discounted over the payment term with the reduction of the mining permit fee of \$4,686,168 recognized in the mining property costs of fiscal year 2021 and the first year and second year payments of \$932,325 (RMB6.3 million) and \$892,882 (RMB6.3 million), were made during the years ended December 31, 2022 and December 31, 2023 respectively.